gajus/usus/README.md

 ## Motivation

 I have a universal, single page application (SPA).
-The initial HTML is sent via the server-side, e.g. https://go2cinema.com/movies/spider-man-homecoming-2017-1000584.
-I want to inline the CSS used to render the page and delay loading of the rest of the CSS until after the page has loaded.
+The initial HTML is sent served by the server.
+I want to inline the CSS used to render the page and delay loading the rest of the CSS until after the page has loaded.

 Removing the blocking CSS and inlining the CSS required to render the page increases the perceived page loading speed.
 Presumably, improves SEO by reducing the page loading time.